 Trad Anchors: The Six-Point Rule

-You should create trad anchors which are worth at least 6 points.
-Points are awarded as follows:
+You should create an anchor which is worth at least 6 points.
+Only experience can teach you how many points your piece of gear is really worth.
+As a guideline, points are awarded as follows:

 3 points: A new bolt or a sling around a large tree.